pwn403/BugBounty/Server-Side/SQLi.md

+# SQL injection
+## Introduction
+It is an attack in which an attacker inserts untrusted data in the application that results in revealing sensitive information of the database.

+SQL Injection (SQLi) is a code injection attack where an attacker manipulates the data being sent to the server to execute malicious SQL statements to control a web application’s database server, thereby accessing, modifying and deleting unauthorized data.
+This attack is mainly used to take over database servers.

 # Finding SQLi
 1. make list of all input fields that it's possible to talk to DB
 	1. Authentication forms